Six Ways to Self-Promote (Without Feeling Like a Huckster)

 If this feels beyond your website-building skill level, try the free service Linktree, which lets you easily enter and update links for your book, articles, webinars, services, etc., then creates a single link to the list.

 Email signature.
-If you’ve ever gotten an email from me, it probably had a picture below my signature, like this one for a virtual memoir intensive I’m teaching with Dinty W. Moore in January:
+If you’ve ever gotten an email from me, it probably had a picture below my signature, like this one for a virtual memoir intensive I taught with Dinty W. Moore in January:

 In email, the picture is a clickable link.
 I include a text link for people reading with assistive devices, or whose email loads photos slowly.